shanehoey/docs/SBA - Testing Process.md

 - One or more supported Teams  clients for making and receiving phone calls in survivable mode.
 - To simplify testing each user should be logged into a single teams client,
 - Users should be registering to the SBA correctly.
-- OPTIONS and Inbound PSTN calls are Forked correctly, between SBC and SBA is correct
+- OPTIONS and Inbound pstn calls are Forked correctly, between sbc and sba are correct
-- the process to [[SBA - Simulated Internet outage|simulate internet outages]] is not covered in this section /enve
+- The process to [[SBA - Simulated Internet outage|simulate internet outages]] is not covered in this section /envelo
 ## Detailed Steps

 ### Step 1 -  Getting ready for testing